 Fill out the form below to schedule your FREE virtual consultation

-What is the Labrum?
+What Is a Labrum?

 The hip joint is a ball-and-socket joint.
-This means that the femoral head, the top of the thigh bone, fits into the acetabulum, a concave portion of the pelvic bone.
+This means that the femoral head (the top of the thigh bone) fits into the acetabulum, a concave portion of the pelvic bone.
 This structure allows legs to have a very wide range of motion.

-There are many other small structures in the hip joint that support it such as muscles and tendons.
+There are many other small support structures in the hip joint such as muscles and tendons.
 Any of these structures are prone to injury due to the frequency that the hips are used.
 A common injury in the hip joint is a tear of the muscles, cartilage, or other soft tissues.